John McIntire: Career

 He played the supporting role of Judge Parker in Rooster Cogburn (1975), the sequel to True Grit starring John Wayne and Katharine Hepburn, and appeared as Owen Keating in the 1977 television miniseries Aspen.
 His final film role was in Turner & Hooch (1989).

 In 1979–1980, McIntire played Ethan McHenry in Shirley on NBC, and in 1981, he played Sam Whittier on the ABC drama The American Dream.

 Starting in 1960 McIntire began appearing with his wife Jeanette Nolan.
 Both were in Psycho, he playing a sheriff and she voicing some of the "mother" lines.
 In the Wagon Train episode "The Janet Hale Story" McIntire and Nolan played husband and wife Chris and Janet Hale.
 In The Virginian, they also played husband and wife.
-They both appeared again as husband and wife in The Fugitive (1966) season 3, episode 24, as farm workers with their real life son, Tim.
+They both appeared again as husband and wife in The Fugitive (1966) season 3, episode 24, (titled; 'Ill Wind') as farm workers again appearing with their real life son, Tim.

+The couple played Gloria and George Hancock in "The Love Boat" S2 E11 story "Folks From Home" 1978.
 In the 1979 Charlie's Angels episode "Angels on Vacation" they appeared together as Chris Monroe's Uncle Paul and Aunt Lydia.
 They played a US senator and his wife in the TV movie Goliath Awaits (1981).
 In the 1984 comic spy adventure Cloak & Dagger, they again played a couple.
 This time they portrayed sinister spies posing as harmless elderly tourists.
 They also played the parents of John Larroquette's character, Dan Fielding - "Daddy Bob Elmore" and "Mucette Elmore" - on Night Court's season 2 episode, "Dan's Parents."

 McIntire and Nolan also worked together as voice actors.
 In a 1969 KCET television reading of Norman Corwin's 1938 radio play The Plot to Overthrow Christmas, McIntire played the Devil and Nolan played Lucrezia Borgia.
 In 1977 they appeared in the Disney animated film The Rescuers, in which he voiced the cat Rufus and she the muskrat Ellie Mae.
 Four years later, the couple worked on another Disney film, The Fox and the Hound, with McIntire as the voice of Mr. Digger, a badger, and Nolan as the voice of Widow Tweed.

 Personal life

 McIntire married actress Jeanette Nolan on August 26, 1935, and the couple had two children together, one of whom was actor Tim McIntire.
 Their daughter Holly McIntire was also an actress, appearing in two episodes of Wagon Train, and later became a photographer.

-McIntire died on January 30, 1991 (aged 83) from emphysema and lung cancer at St. Luke's Hospital in Pasadena.
+McIntire died from emphysema and lung cancer at St. Luke's Hospital in Pasadena on January 30, 1991, at the age of 83.